microsoft/FMU-bonsai-connector/samples/vanDerPol/README.md

 The simulator is implemented by [vanDerPol.fmu](https://github.com/modelica/fmi-cross-check/blob/master/fmus/2.0/cs/win64/FMUSDK/2.0.4/vanDerPol/vanDerPol.fmu) from the FMI Cross-Check repository.

+Note, this example will only run in a Windows environment, since it has Windows dependencies/executables inside the FMU model wrapper.

 ## States

 | State         | Range            | Notes    |